mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

-# Distributed Message pool, Traceability, Atomic Swap Marketplace
+# Distributed Message pool, Improved Coinjoin participation, Atomic Swap Marketplace

 # Background.

-We are going to introduce the improved traceability and atomic swaps marketplace feature.
+We are going to introduce a distributed message pool, improved coinjoin participation and atomic swaps marketplace feature.
 This document is describing the overall design.

 # Distributed messaging.
-For atomic swaps marketplace and improved on mimblewimble coinjoin we need to maintain some kind "message pool".
+For atomic swaps marketplace and improved coinjoin participation we propose to create a "message pool".

-With the traditional publisher/subscriber model, we can achieve this.
-P2P network will provide the transport and the 'message pool' data for the wallets.
+This can be achieve with traditional publisher/subscriber model.
+P2P network will provide the transport and the "message pool" data for the wallets.

 For transport implementation we can use libp2p ( https://libp2p.io/ ) that support publisher/subscriber functionality.
-This library exist on many planforms including rust and well maintained.
+This library exist on many planforms including rust and it is well maintained.

 This library performance can handle more then required data.
 Polkadot and Ethereum 2.0 using libp2p as a primary transport for node communication.
 The library can handle flooding attacks enough, so it can be adopted for the blockchain.